arrowtype/HOI-test/README.md

 It’s hard to say for sure whether NLI will be a technique adopted by the mainstream of type designers.
 There are hurdles: as complicated as it is to produce even a quadratic NLI, it would likely require at twice as many drawings to produce a typical *Weight* axis on top of this.
 For me, this is hard to imagine – but maybe I just have to try it before knowing.

-In the long run, it seems perhaps inevitable that NLI will be used by more designers, but it will make this accessible & efficient.
+In the long run, it seems likely or inevitable that NLI will be used by more designers, but it will require new tools to make the technique accessible & efficient.
 Here’s hoping to a Non-Linear future!